You've landed here for a reason. Welcome! We're glad you found us!

 The Pioneer Valley Mothers Out Front communities are vibrant and growing.
 We have two organized locations, in Amherst and in Northampton, with many members all over Western Massachusetts.

-We facilitate house parties, monthly meetings/discussions, family potlucks and picnics and other great gatherings, so check out our Facebook page to stay up to date.
+We facilitate house parties, hold monthly meetings/discussions the third Monday of each month, arrange family potlucks, host speakers, and partner with other climate change-related organizations, so check out our Facebook page to stay up to date.

 And here is a list of current meetings and What You Can Do Now.
 Also see below.

-Our leadership groups, the Organizing Teams, are open-hearted and dynamic women who actively engage mothers, grandmothers, and others to do something NOW about our children's future.
+Our leadership groups, the Organizing Teams, are made up of open-hearted and dynamic women who actively engage mothers, grandmothers, and others to do something NOW about our children's future.

 If you want to join in, there are plenty of opportunities, big and small.